 We do not receive any government funding, so we are completely reliant on donations, sponsors and grants.

 How we help

 We ensure that the opinions of patients are gathered on a wide variety of health and social care issues.
 This is achieved by carrying out surveys, focus groups, listening events and obtaining feedback from our Ambassador network.
-Concerns that we hear via these channels form the basis of our campaigns which are targeted at various stakeholders such as parliamentarians, the media, civil servants, other charities and professional bodies.
+Concerns that we hear are escalated up to various stakeholders such as parliamentarians, the media, civil servants, other charities and professional bodies.

 The Patients Association’s charity number is 1006733.